airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 [^Fong]: See Allan Fong, Interrogations and False Confessions: How the Innocent Are Made Guilty, 30 S. Cal.
 Rev. L. & Soc.
 Just.
 363, 388

 [^odni_intel]: ---.
-“What Is Intelligence?” www.dni.gov, www.dni.gov/index.php/what-we-do/what-is-intelligence.
+“What Is Intelligence?”
+Office of the Director of National Intelligence, www.dni.gov/index.php/what-we-do/what-is-intelligence.
 Accessed 24 Sept.
 2025.
 (Office of the Director of National Intelligence, “What Is Intelligence?,” sec.HUMINT)